hyln9/vita-luajit/README.md

 ## Link LuaJIT

 When linking with LuaJIT, don't forget to adjust `LUA_LROOT` of `luaconf.h` according to `PREFIX` defined above.
-If LuaJIT is built with FFI support, `dlinit` and `dldbadd` must be called before calling LuaJIT API.
+If LuaJIT is built with FFI support, `vita-libdl` must be initialized via `dlinit` and `dldbadd` before calling any LuaJIT API.